 But as an undecided prosecution application surfaced and five prosecution witnesses were re-examied, Khan had to appear for the third time to give his statement.

-- Salman Khan’s Arms Act case: Jodhpur court to pronounce verdict today
+- Salman Khan black buck poaching case: Jodhpur court to give verdict on April 5

 - Arms Act case: Salman Khan gets another chance to present his side